 Drop Events Displays the number of dropped events that have occurred on the interface since the device was last refreshed.
+This option is not available on the SRW224G4 and SRW248G4.

 Received Bytes (Octets) Displays the number of octets received on the interface since the device was last refreshed.
 This number includes bad packets and FCS octets, but excludes framing bits.